-Oftentimes, when you do not need one of the collective variables described elsewhere in the manual, what you want instead is a function of a distribution of collective variables of a particular type.
-For instance you might need to calculate a minimum distance or the number of coordination numbers greater than a 3.0.
+This functionality is useful if you need to calculate a minimum distance or the number of coordination numbers greater than a 3.0.

 To avoid dupilcating the code to calculate an angle or distance many times and to make it easier to implement very complex collective variables PLUMED provides these sort of collective variables using so-called MultiColvars.
 MultiColvars are named in this way because a single PLUMED action can be used to calculate a number of different collective variables.
 For instance the DISTANCES action can be used to calculate the minimum distance, the number of distances less than a certain value, the number of distances within a certain range...
 A more detailed introduction to multicolvars is provided in this 10-minute video.
 Descriptions of the various multicolvars that are implemented in PLUMED 2 are given below: